Russia's ruble plummets again - Putin's war is getting more and more expensive - Breaking Latest News

 Falling oil prices and drone strikes in Moscow

 Observers cited the falling oil price on the world market as the most important reason.
-Brent crude, the benchmark for Russia’s oil exports, fell to $83 a barrel at the start of the week.
-At the beginning of August it was still above $86.
+The price of Brent crude, the benchmark for Russia’s oil exports, was $86 midweek.
 The weaker world economy has at least stopped the previous rise in oil prices for the moment.

 Russia relies heavily on its oil exports.
 After the Western sanctions, Russia sells more oil to other countries such as China or India, but has to accept deductions from the world market price anyway.